JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/construct/autognome-bam.md

 cssclasses: json5e-monster
 tags:
 - compendium/src/5e/bam
-- monster/cr/2
+- ttrpg-cli/monster/cr/2
-- monster/size/small
+- ttrpg-cli/monster/size/small
-- monster/type/construct
+- ttrpg-cli/monster/type/construct
 aliases: ["Autognome"]
 ---
 # Autognome
 *Source: Boo's Astral Menagerie p.
-13*
+13, Light of Xaryxis*

 An autognome is a mechanical gnome that resembles the rock gnome who created it, though it could never be mistaken for a gnome.
 Regardless of what its insides are made of, it has a metallic outer casing painted with gnomish features.
 It walks with a stiff gait, clanking, wheezing, whirring, and buzzing wherever it goes.